pulse2percept/pulse2percept/doc/topics/models.rst

     )

-The left half becomes the left eye and the right half the right eye. ``fov`` describes one eye's half, no pixel values change, and no disparity or depth is inferred.
+The left half becomes the left eye and the right half the right eye. ``fov`` describes one eye's half, splitting does not flip, resample, or interpolate either half, and no disparity or depth is inferred.

 A bilateral loss is often symmetric about the vertical meridian.
 :py:meth:`~pulse2percept.vision.Scene.fellow_eye` builds the homologous scene